skoubya/FlashCards/README.md

 # FlashCards

-This program displays "flashcards" on the console for help studying.
+This program displays "flashcards" for help studying.

----
+## To Run:
-To run: Click on LatinVocab.jar
+Click on FlashCards.jar
-        or Use the RunLatin.bat file.
-Change "LatinVocab" to the name of whatever file you want to use the flashcards from.